ludolac/matrix-synapse-stack/scripts/README.md

 ✅ **DO:**
 - Use admin accounts only for administration
-- Create regular users with `create-user.sh`
+- Create regular users with `matrix-admin.sh`
 - Enable 2FA/MFA for admin accounts
 - Regularly audit user accounts
 - Remove inactive users